codepath/android_guides/Styling-UI-Screens-FAQ.md

 Using this code the border on the imagebutton will be removed.

 ### Views

+#### How do I setup click handlers for my views or buttons?

+Any view can have a click handler setup by [following this event handler guide](http://guides.codepath.com/android/Basic-Event-Listeners) which triggers an action when the click occurs.

 #### How do I support text with rich formatting (bold words, links) in a TextView?